Insulin and Metabolic Disease

 The Mitochondria

 Cells that require lots of energy, such as the liver or gut-lining, might each contain several thousand mitochondria.
 For comparison, the disks in your back use little energy and would contain far fewer.
 These energy-conversion units are used by all multi-cellular organisms.[1]
+Every indication is that mitochondria evolved from ancient bacteria and they generally come with their own DNA, passed on to each generation through the mother’s side.

 Chronic disease is synonymous with damaged mitochondria.